CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 Puhti and Mahti are CSC's two supercomputers.
 Puhti has the largest number of GPUs (V100) and offers the widest selection of installed software, while Mahti has a smaller number of faster newer generation A100 GPUs.
-The main GPU-related statistics are summarised in the table below.
+The main GPU-related statistics are summarized in the table below.

 |       | GPU type           | GPU memory | GPU nodes | GPUs/node | Total GPUs |
 |-------|--------------------|------------|-----------|-----------|------------|